When is the tax deadline?

 You can use Form 4070A in Publication 1244 or any other daily record to record your tip income for the month.
 If the 10th falls on a weekend or holiday, the due date is the next business day.

 Farmers and fishermen — If at least 2/3 of your total gross income comes from farming or fishing, you should pay your required estimated tax using Form 1040-ES on or before Jan.
 15. Then, you have until May 17 to file your return.
 You might need to file your return and pay your taxes on or before March 1 to avoid a penalty.
 Make sure to file by March 1 to avoid the penalty of estimated tax if both of these apply:

 - You farm or fish and at least 2/3 of your total gross income comes from these activities.

 - You make no estimated tax payments.

-Learn how to find your tax extension conformation number with help from the tax experts at H&R Block.
+Learn more about notice CP01S, why you received it, and how to handle the notice with help from the tax experts at H&R Block.

 Reporting your 2021 stimulus payments?
 Find out from H&R Block how IRS Letter 6475 will help you avoid lengthy tax return processing delays.